KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     Then map and examine the device memory block for each draw or trace ray command that was submitted.
     If any debug record is found, generate a validation error message for each record found.

-The above describes only the high-level details of GPU-Assisted Validation operation.
+The above describes only the high-level details of GPU Assisted Validation operation.
 More detail is found in the discussion of the individual hooked functions below.

 ### Initialization